GGPOKER

 Relevance in Online Poker Play

-One might wonder how Navarro’s expertise applies to online poker, where players do not physically interact.
-Interestingly, his teachings are still highly relevant.
+Navarro’s work seems built for live poker, but it holds up online too.
+The physical tells are gone, but behavioral patterns remain — just expressed through timing, bet sizing, and how players react to other people’s aggression.
 Online players can exhibit patterns and behaviors in how they bet, respond to other players, and manage their time and reactions during the betting rounds.
 For example, a player who consistently takes longer to make a decision might be uncertain about their hand.
 Conversely, quick, aggressive bets might suggest confidence or an attempt to intimidate.

 Moreover, as online poker platforms increasingly incorporate live video, the ability to read tells through digital expressions and gestures becomes possible.
 Players who can adapt Navarro’s principles to the nuances of online interaction can gain an edge over those who only focus on statistical and probability calculations.
 Recognizing these patterns can significantly increase the chances of identifying a winning hand during the showdown phase.